alphagov/govuk-developer-docs/source/manual/data-gov-uk-2nd-line.html.md

 > **Note**
 >
-> The added schema will appear in https://ckan.publishing.service.gov.uk/dataset/new
+> The added schema will appear in the Schema/Vocabulary dropdown in [https://ckan.publishing.service.gov.uk/dataset/new](https://ckan.publishing.service.gov.uk/dataset/new).

 ## Harvesting
 Harvesting is where publishers can automatically import their data to data.gov.uk without having to manually enter it into the web interface.
 They can be set up to run automatically at specified periods, or run manually on-demand.